500farm/3090-burnin/README.md

 Test your RTX 3090 rig for stability with this benchmark.

-It is typical for machines with 4 or more RTX 3090 GPUs to shut down on this benchmark after 10-30 minutes.
-The exact reason of this is still unknown but it depends on particular motherboards, GPUs and power supplies.
+It is typical for machines with 4 or more RTX 3090 GPUs to shut down on this benchmark after 10-30 minutes with particular motherboards, GPUs and power supplies.
 This does not happen when mining.

 Requirements:
 - Ubuntu 18.04 or later.